-Each printed pages in excess of eight for full papers, and in excess of four for short communications costs US$ 50.
+Each printed page in excess of eight for full papers, and in excess of four for short communications costs US$ 50.
 To estimate page costs allow ~5800 characters with spaces per typeset page and roughly half a page per figure or table.
 Note that these are only estimates and exact page numbers will only be known after typesetting is complete.
-Extensive adaptations of final versions (e.g., concerning guidelines, stylistic shortcomings) will require extra costs.
+Extensive adaptations of final versions (e.g., concerning guidelines, and stylistic shortcomings) will require extra costs.
 Alterations of galleys based on authors’ request (not due to editing) will be charged with $US 5 per line.
-However, publishing in Ornitologia Neotropical is not contingent on being able to pay, and we honour genuine waiver requests.
+However, publishing in Ornitologia Neotropical is not contingent on being able to pay, and we honor genuine waiver requests.

 By submitting a manuscript for consideration of publication, authors agree that the article would be distributed under a Creative Commons Attribution 4.0 International License (CC BY), that allows others unrestricted use, distribution, and reproduction in any medium, providing the original author and source are credited.
 Authors retain copyright and grant Ornitologia Neotropical right of first publication.